A five-member board of trustees governs The Seattle Public Library. Chief Librarian Tom Fay oversees the organization.

 Chief Librarian Tom Fay

-Since 2015, Fay has overseen the Library’s Public Services and Programs, Collections, Materials Handling, and Information Technology departments at Seattle’s downtown Central Library and all 26 neighborhood branches.
+Since 2015, Fay served as the Library’s Director of Programs and Services, directing the Library’s Public Services and Programs, Collections, Materials Handling, and Information Technology departments at Seattle’s downtown Central Library and all 26 neighborhood branches.

 As a native of southern Nevada, Fay’s 38-year career in libraries began as a page for the Las Vegas Clark County Library District.
 Prior to joining The Seattle Public Library as Director of Programs and Services in 2015, he held roles as the Executive Director of Henderson Libraries in Nevada and the Deputy Director and Chief Operating Officer of Las Vegas Clark County Library District in Nevada.